 Fear of Love: The Irony

-When we see love, deep true love, we may balk at it.
-May believe it is an illusion, or a trap.
+When we see love and deep true love, we may balk at it.
+We may believe it is an illusion or a trap.
 I present to you the alternative perspective.
 Love is life force.
 Love is the base of our energy exchange with all things and most importantly with the way we view ourselves.
-This factor alone can determine a persons aptitude for experiencing happiness, and potential for experiencing peace.
-So when we can see or glimpse real love we may then feel fear.
-Fear of the conditions of that love, fear of the veracity of that love, and fear of the harmonizing with that feeling of love, and fear that love itself doesn’t exist.
-Because to see true love and to become true love are two different ways to experience love.
-The first presumes you are separate, while the latter recognizes you, at your core of existence, are one with love.
+This factor alone can determine a persons aptitude for experiencing happiness and potential for experiencing peace.
+So, when we can see or glimpse real love we may then feel fear of the conditions of that love, fear of the veracity of that love, fear of the harmonizing with that feeling of love and fear that love itself doesn’t exist because to see true love and to become true love are two different ways to experience love.
+The first presumes you are separate, while the latter recognizes that you at your core of existence are one with love.
 Any time we bring fear into a love equation we bring to the surface our limiting abilities to sync with love in our life.
 The miraculous flow of love that once we connect to completely, we embrace our existence completely.

-So if someone tells you they love you, appreciate the affection, but understand deeply that this is truly the most valuable gift we can receive from another – acknowledgement of source, exchanged.
-Sharing the recognition that love at its core is the deepest way we can relate with ourselves and with another.
+So if someone tells you they love you, appreciate the affection, but understand deeply that this is truly the most valuable gift we can receive from another.
+It is an acknowledgement of source exchanged and sharing the recognition that love at its core is the deepest way we can relate with ourselves and with another.
 This is because love is our purest existence.
-When we shutter from love, run away from those that we share love, we are allowing fear of lack of love (the deepest fallacy in our human condition) to deny you the experience of life.
-Because to experience love, deep true love, is to experience life.
+When we shutter from love, and run away from those that we share love with, we are allowing fear of lack of love and the deepest fallacy in our human condition to deny you the experience of life because to experience love and deep true love is to experience life.

 Caitlin Hayes is a lawyer, spiritualist, model, vegan and entrepreneur.